 For your first winter camp-out, keep things simple.
-EZ routefinding.
+Easy routefinding.
 No long access.
-Don’t turn this into a macho thing.
+This isn't the time to prove how badass you are.
 On the contrary, your goal should be to make it as comfortable and luxurious as possible.
 Just learn to live in, and enjoy, the winter season.
 Then, once you’ve dipped your toes in the snow, we’ll review some fine points for your next invernal adventure.
 So get ready.
 Winter awaits.

 Fresh Info: Check the weather and conditions again before leaving.
 You need the latest updates.
 Refer to our last post for weather information resources.

 Double check your stuff: Make sure you’ve got your maps, compass, a copy of your itinerary for a trusted friend, Bic lighters, fuel, sunglasses and sunscreen - All the little stuff, as well as the big.
 If you’re heading for deep snow country, bring along a small piece of plywood or cardboard to set your stove on.
 Check your stuff, pack your stuff, then double-check it.
 Trust me here.
 Don’t scrimp on this last minute review.
 I once forgot the fuel bottle for a three-day ski mountaineering trip.
 We made do with campfires, but the smoke-flavored water we melted was almost as nasty as the abuse my two companions rightly heaped upon me.